 To conduct a patent search, you may access

 Online databases: The USPTO has made online searching of its databases available to the public at no charge at http://www.uspto.gov.
 Other free online search options include CASSIS (a CDROM-based search engine), Delphion Research Intellectual Property Network (previously IBM patent site), and Source Translation and Optimization (STO), an Internet Patent Search System.
+You can also use commercial patent search tools such as Google Patents, PatSnap, and others to search for provisional patent applications.

 The USPTO’s Crystal City Public Search Room: Your local patent library describes and lists the US Patent and Trademark Depository Library Program.
 Please note that not all patent depository libraries have a complete record from the USPTO.